forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 ![Select a fied type to model your content type](/uploads/2019/05/field-types-example.png "Pick up text, date and image fields for example")

-This will generate the following user interface for your posts content:
+This will generate the following user interface for the front matter template:

 ![](/uploads/2019/05/fields-example.png)

 #### Click the settings icon to configure each field

-Here is our title text field settings:
+Here are our title text field settings:

 ![Text field settings](/uploads/2019/05/text-field-settings.png "Text field settings")